costjonah/Charon-FE-Capstone/README.md

 This was a project done in a group of 4 while enrolled at Hack Reactor.
 The team objective was to deliver a fully functional web application that meets the specifications and requirements outlined by project stakeholders.
 The initial release focused on providing the minimum viable product for the retail application.
 A pre-existing API for all product data was provided to team members to integrate with their front end.

 ## Features
-The four main features of this repo are as follows:
+This repo's four main features and their authors are as follows:
 * Product Overview · Jonah Cost
 * Related Items and Comparisons · David Du
 * Questions and Answers · James Tsui